department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill/financial-hardship.md

   <li class="process-step list-one"><b>Fill out a Request for Hardship Determination (VA Form 10-10HS).</b> <br>
 <a href="https://www.va.gov/vaforms/medical/pdf/vha-10-10HS-fill.pdf">Download VA Form 10-10HS</a>.</li>
   <li class="process-step list-two"><b>Write a letter explaining why you're requesting a hardship copay exemption.</b><br>
-    The letter should describe the financial difficulties that will make it hard for you to pay your copays.</li>
+    The letter should describe the financial issues that make it hard for you to pay your copays.</li>
   <li class="process-step list-three"><b>Submit your completed form and letter to us.</b> <br>
-    You can send these by mail or bring them in person to the business office or health administration office at your nearest VA medical center. <br>
+    You can send these by mail, or bring them in person, to the business office or health administration office at your nearest VA medical center. <br>
 <a href="/find-locations/">Find the address of your nearest VA medical center</a>.</li>
 </ol>